at-tawlib/eduford/README.md

 - set the display of the nav and nav-links
 - Add red line below link items
 - hide them and show with transition when clicked
+- Add Poppins font in head of index and css (search from google fonts)

 **Add .text-box with it's content**

 - Set border around link (hero-btn) and change colour on hover

 **Handle for small screens (mobile)**

+- Add media query in css and handle divs
+- Add font awesome from bootstrapcdn in head of index
+- Search for font awesome icons and close icon in the nav-links to show on small screens
+- Add menu icons
+- set .fa icons display to none to hide in normal view -